flutter/website/src/content/get-started/fwe/layout.md

 ```
 " %}

-Each child of `Row` or `Column` can be rows and columns themselves, combining to make a complex layout.
-For example, you
+Each child of `Row` or `Column` can be
+rows and columns themselves,
+combining to make a complex layout.
+F
-could add labels to each of the images in the example above using Columns.
+or example, you could add labels to each
+of the images in the example above using Columns.

 {% render docs/code-and-image.md,